mesosphere/dcos-docs-site/pages/ksphere/kommander/latest/operations/cloud-providers/index.md

 ## Configuring an On Premise provider (Alpha)

 <p class="message--important"><strong>IMPORTANT: </strong>On premise provider is currently Alpha.
-The only way to launch a custer on premise currently is to submit the cluster yaml.
+The only way to launch a cluster on premise, currently, is to submit the cluster yaml.
 </p>

 When creating an On Premise provider, you need a private SSH key.

-- Fill out a display name for your cloud provider for later reference.
+1. Enter a display name for your cloud provider for later reference.
-- Fill out Private SSH Key with the key used to access your infrastructure.
+2. Enter your Private SSH Key to access your infrastructure.
-- Click Verify and Save to verify the credentials are valid and to save your provider.
+3. Select **Verify and Save** to validate your credentials and save your provider.

 ![On Premise Provider Form with values](/ksphere/kommander/img/On-prem-provider-with-values.png)